 “Every accomplishment starts with the decision to try.”

-We are a few months into 2019, the holiday season feels like a distant memory, and summer is fast approaching.
-At this point, our bright, shiny, and hopeful New Year resolutions have most likely faded away.
-The reality is even with the best intentions, many resolutions lose momentum and just like the holidays, soon become a distant memory.
+We are about one month into 2020 (can you believe it?!) and the holiday season already feels like a distant memory.
+At this point, our bright, shiny, and hopeful New Year’s resolutions have most likely started to fade away.
+The reality is, even with the best intentions, many resolutions lose momentum and just like the holidays, soon become a distant memory.
 Why?
 Motivation alone is inherently fleeting and will not lead to long term success.

 - Plan ahead.
 Failing to plan is planning to fail.
 If you do not have a clear outline in place, there is likely to be poor follow through.
 Write down your goal, brainstorm the steps you’ll need to take, gather materials needed, and schedule time to specifically devote to your goal.
 Hello Google calendar!

 - Allow yourself to fail.
 Even after taking all the necessary steps to plan ahead, your journey will never be perfect.
 Why?
 Because you are not a robot, you are human.
 The road to success is largely trial and error.
-If you never fail along the way, there’s a good chance you’re not taking the necessary risks.
-Bonus – you will learn from your mistakes too, resulting in personal growth.
+If you never fail along the way, there’s a good chance you’re not taking the necessary risks either.
+Bonus – you will learn from your mistakes, resulting in personal growth.

 Forget the resolutions and fleeting motivation this year; instead invest in a stronger discipline muscle and a better you!

 Need professional guidance?
 I would LOVE to help!
 Email me today to reach your health goals faster, smarter, and easier!